jakelazaroff/til/esbuild/run-a-development-server-with-live-reload.md

-# Running a development server with live reload
+# Run a development server with live reload

 [esbuild](https://github.com/evanw/esbuild) is a great batteries-included bundler for frontend web projects.

 This is a one line shell command that will run a development web server and reload the page every time a file changes (broken up into multiple lines here for readability).
-I tend to put it in the `scripts` object of a project's `package.json` file.
+I tend to put it in the [`scripts` property](https://docs.npmjs.com/cli/v9/configuring-npm/package-json?v=true#scripts) of project's `package.json` file.

 ```sh
 esbuild src/index.html index.ts src/style.css \